How to Help Someone with an Eating Disorder

 What should you do if you think or know that someone you care about has an eating disorder?
 What shouldn’t you do?
 What can you do?

 This post is primarily for you, the bystander: for you who watch someone who matters to you do themselves harm.
 (If you want some tips on how specifically to navigate through the rest of this blog if you’re worried about someone else, please skip to the end of the post.
 And please note that the following probably doesn’t apply to the role of the parent of a child who hasn’t yet reached adulthood; there, the extent of one’s duty of care is rather different.
-On the other hand, it may well apply to other related health conditions, like depression, anxiety disorder, and addiction.)
+On the other hand, it may also apply to other related health conditions, like depression, anxiety disorder, and addiction.)

 Before I go any further, though, if you’re reading this and you know or suspect that someone else is worrying about you, and however that makes you feel, you might consider reading this too.
 If you read on, I hope that reading might help give you a little bit of insight into how it is for that person who is concerned.

 On both sides, the failure to really understand how the other feels or what the other is doing can be a real stumbling block.
-This is more often said of the person suffering from an eating disorder: no one who hasn’t had one can really understand.
+This is often said of the person suffering from an eating disorder: no one who hasn’t had one can really understand.
 But it applies the other way around too: if you haven’t experienced the fear, the helplessness, the anger, and, not least, precisely the incomprehension of looking on as someone dear to you apparently knowingly destroys themselves, it’s difficult quite to imagine what it’s like.

 It’s easy to be both too confident and too unsure about the possibility of knowing what it’s like to be someone else.
 On the one hand, the problem of other minds is a real problem, however you look at it.
 In philosophy it’s been memorably encapsulated in Thomas Nagel’s 1970 paper ‘What is it like to be a bat?’ and in the notion of the ‘philosophical zombie’, who is identical to us in all respects except that she isn’t conscious.
 It’s hard to know whether there is anything it could mean to empathise, really and truly, with someone else – and correspondingly hard to know how well founded one’s empathic feelings are when one has them.
-But the difficulty is of a different order when there’s an obvious gulf between you, a gulf that has a scary name and is full of things that bear some resemblance to your own experience (dieting, insecurity, etc.) but all with the extremism of the completely alien.
+But the difficulty is of a different order when there’s an obvious gulf between the two of you, a gulf that has a scary name and is full of things that bear some resemblance to your own experience (dieting, insecurity, etc.) but all with the extremism of the completely alien.

-Those elements of common ground, however, can be the root of a misplaced assumption that anorexia is, say, just a rather extreme kind of diet, or that starvation-induced depression is kind of like having a really bad day.
+Those elements of common ground can sometimes be the root of a misplaced assumption that anorexia is, say, just a rather extreme kind of diet, or that starvation-induced depression is kind of like having a really bad day.
 Obviously, those kinds of parallels are rarely drawn explicitly, or with such crudeness, but they can lurk half-submerged and come to the surface in phrases like ‘I know how you feel,’ which can come across as belittling to someone trying to cope with a serious illness.

 The upshot of this little philosophical digression is that everything is likely to go better if an effort at understanding how the other might be feeling is made on both sides.